+standard triggers

-standard triggers Start actions when To do this, use Standard triggers and Start actions when.
+To do this, use Standard triggers and Start actions whenStart actions when

 Then add at least one trigger to the event.

 Set Camera Tamper to Trigger an Event

 From the drop-down menu, select the camera that, if tampered with, will trigger an event.